 - C5 Paragraph 104 requires any identified impairment loss to be allocated first to reduce the carrying amount of goodwill allocated to the unit and then to the other assets of the unit pro rata on the basis of the carrying amount of each asset in the unit. - C6 If a subsidiary, or part of a subsidiary, with a non-controlling interest is itself a cash-generating unit, the impairment loss is allocated between the parent and the non-controlling interest on the same basis as that on which profit or loss is allocated. - C7 If a subsidiary, or part of a subsidiary, with a non-controlling interest is part of a larger cash-generating unit, goodwill impairment losses are allocated to the parts of the cash-generating unit that have a non-controlling interest and the parts that do not.
-The impairment losses should be allocated to the parts of the cash-generating unit on the basis of: - to the extent that the impairment relates to goodwill in the cash-generating unit, the relative carrying values of the goodwill of the parts before the impairment; and - (b) to the extent that the impairment relates to identifiable assets in the cashgenerating unit, the relative carrying values of the net identifiable assets of the parts before the impairment.
+The impairment losses should be allocated to the parts of the cash-generating unit on the basis of: - (a) to the extent that the impairment relates to goodwill in the cashgenerating unit, the relative carrying values of the goodwill of the parts before the impairment; and - (b) to the extent that the impairment relates to identifiable assets in the cash-generating unit, the relative carrying values of the net identifiable assets of the parts before the impairment.
 Any such impairment is allocated to the assets of the parts of each unit pro rata on the basis of the carrying amount of each asset in the part.

-In those parts that have a non-controlling interest, the impairment loss is allocated between the parent and the non-controlling interest on the same basis as that on which profit or loss is allocated.
+In those parts that have a non-controlling interest, the impairment loss

-- C8 If an impairment loss attributable to a non-controlling interest relates to goodwill that is not recognised in the parent's consolidated financial statements (see paragraph C4), that impairment is not recognised as a goodwill impairment loss.
-In such cases, only the impairment loss relating to the goodwill that is allocated to the parent is recognised as a goodwill impairment loss. - C9 Illustrative Example 7 of Appendix D illustrates the impairment testing of a nonwholly-owned cash-generating unit with goodwill.
+- is allocated between the parent and the non-controlling interest on the same basis as that on which profit or loss is allocated. - C8 If an impairment loss attributable to a non-controlling interest relates to goodwill that is not recognised in the parent's consolidated financial statements (see paragraph C4), that impairment is not recognised as a goodwill impairment loss.
+In such cases, only the impairment loss relating to the goodwill that is allocated to the parent is recognised as a goodwill impairment loss. - C9 [Refer Appendix 1]